oracle-devrel/devo.tutorials/tf-101/3-understanding-terraform-basics.md

 Another aspect of Terraform's versatility is its ability to provide a wealth of functions to embed logic and perform complex computations.
 Need to iterate through a list or map?
 You're covered!
 How about concatenating strings (or string manipulations in general)?
 Got it.
 If-then-else logic?
 Yep, it's in there.
 Need to do some CIDR calculations?
 There are functions for that too.

-If you'd like to learn more, take a look at these resources on [Terraform functions](https://www.terraform.io/docs/language/functions/index.html), [Terraform conditional expressions](https://www.terraform.io/docs/language/expressions/conditionals.html), and the [Terraform `for` expressions](https://www.terraform.io/docs/language/expressions/for.html) for more information.
-It's well worth checking out, even if you're just gaining some basic familiarity with what's available and possible.
+If you'd like to learn more, take a look at these resources on [Terraform functions](https://www.terraform.io/docs/language/functions/index.html), [Terraform conditional expressions](https://www.terraform.io/docs/language/expressions/conditionals.html), and the [Terraform `for` expressions](https://www.terraform.io/docs/language/expressions/for.html).
+It's well worth checking out, even if you're just trying to get some familiarity with what's available and possible.

 ## Terraform State

 When interacting with an environment, there are three main components Terraform needs (in addition to the Terraform binary):

 1. Terraform code
-2. Terraform state
-3. Environment being managed
+2. Environment being managed
+3. Terraform state

+The first two components (code and environment) are topics you should already be familiar with by now.
+What's left to cover is how Terraform use these resources to develop an accurate picture of available resources.

 Terraform uses a lot of intelligence to map out relationships between managed resources.
 Many applications rely on a local database to store information needed by the application.
-Terraform's no different, and is very transparent in how it manages its application content, storing what's needed in a local JSON file (by default).
+Terraform's no different, and is very transparent in how it manages its application content, by default storing what's needed in a local JSON file.

-The state is where Terraform caches a copy of what it knows about the environment.
-Details about the managed resources are stored here, in verbose form.
-Inputs (variable values) are also cached here.
-State files should be carefully guarded as it's possible to have secrets or other sensitive data stored in them.
-Even though a variable might be marked as sensitive, Terraform can store the contents in the state file.
-Although it might not show via `terraform apply`, it might be there "in the open" in the state file.
+The *state* is where Terraform caches a copy of what it knows about the environment.
+Details about the managed resources are stored there in verbose form, along with Inputs (variable values).

+> **NOTE:** State files should be carefully guarded as it's possible to have secrets or other sensitive data stored in them.
+Even though a variable might be marked as sensitive, Terraform can still store its contents in the state file.
+Although it might not show via `terraform apply`, it might be right there in plain text in the state file. {:.warn}

+### Updates and Deltas

-When Terraform runs, it will update the state (with what actually exists in the environment being managed) and compare the state against the code.
-Any deltas (variances between the code and state) will be marked as requiring a remediation (change that must be made to bring the current resource state to where the code is asking for it).
+When Terraform runs, it will update the state with what actually exists in the managed environment and compare that state against the code.
+Any deltas (variances between the code and state) will be marked as requiring a remediation (changes that must be made to bring the current resource state in line with the code is asking for it).

+### Keeping the Terraform state in sync

 It's important to always use the latest copy of the state, as `terraform apply` might update the state file.
 This is particularly important when sharing the management responsibilities for a single environment among multiple people.
 Each environment has a *single* state file.
-If the state file becomes corrupted or out-of-sync, Terraform can do weird and unexpected things.
-It's really not good --- carefully guard your state file!
+If the state file becomes corrupted or out of sync, Terraform can do weird and unexpected things.
+So, carefully guard your state file!

+### Where the Terraform state lives

+By default, the state (`terraform.tfstate`) is stored locally within the project directory.
+But, keep in mind that there are cases where backends may be defined in such a way that Terraform is required to store the state in a different location.

+For the remaining parts of the tutorial, though, we'll stick to keeping the state local.

+### Backends - common use scenarios

-The state is stored locally within the project directory by default (`terraform.tfstate`).
-Backends may be defined which would tell Terraform to store the state in a different location.
-Many different kinds of backends are supported - check out the [backend documentation](https://www.terraform.io/docs/language/settings/backends/index.html) for more information.
-For this tutorial, we'll be sticking with keeping the state local.
-For production deployments, many customers will find the use of [OCI Resource Manager](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/home.htm) of benefit, as it maintains the Terraform state file for each stack automatically.
-Others might leverage OCI Object Storage as a backend, while some might prefer using git.
+For production deployments, many Terraform users find the [OCI Resource Manager](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/home.htm) beneficial, as it maintains the Terraform state file for each stack automatically.
+However, you might find that [OCI Object Storage](https://www.oracle.com/cloud/storage/object-storage/) works better for you as a backend.
+Or, you might prefer using git.
+Whichever way you prefer, Terraform has you covered.

+Terraform supports many different kinds of backends are supported.
+For a full list, check out the [backend documentation](https://www.terraform.io/docs/language/settings/backends/index.html) for more information.

 ## What's next